MagicBowen/tlp/README.md

 Tlp use its own test framework for testing.

 Just compile the testcases for testing.
-If all tests compile ok, it means that all tests pass.
+If all tests are compiled ok, it means that all tests pass.

 ~~~ bash
 cd tlp